dkimhw/launch_school/js_109/js_109_written.md

   * Mutation only happens with arrays and object but not for primitive values like numbers, strings, and booleans - operations on immutable data types will always return a new value.
 Operations on mutable values may or may not return a new value and may or may not mutate the data.

+  * Functions with side-effects:

+    * Function modifies a variable that is not locally scoped
+    * Function mutates one of its arguments

+* Pure Functions

+  * Definition:

+    * Function always returns the same result if the same arguments are passed in.
+It only depends on the input arguments
+  * It also doesn't have any observable side effects like mutating the arguments

+  * Examples:

+    ```javascript
+    // Pure function
+    function priceAfterTax(productPrice) {
+     return (productPrice * 0.20) + productPrice;
+    }

+    // Impure functions
+    var tax = 20;
+    function calculateTax(productPrice) {
+     return (productPrice * (tax/100)) + productPrice;
+    }

+    ```

 * Function Composition

   * In function composition, you can use function calls as arguments to another function.
 Function calls always return a value ( it  can be `undefined` ) but potentially lead to errors so it's important to know what values the functions return.